Strengthening the evidence for childhood obesity strategies

 - Ms Judy Nean, Queensland Department of Health

-This project has now been completed and a final report is being finalised.
-Its key findings include:-
+This project has now been completed.
+Its key findings include:

 - The long-term success of childhood obesity interventions is being threatened because obesity management and prevention are not integrated into routine care in the Australian health system